 There are way too many attractions at the Magic Kingdom.
 Don’t get me wrong.
 I mean that as a good thing!
 There is something available for everyone in the family.
 Unfortunately, you cannot expect to see everything in the park on the same day.

 Here are a few of the must-see attractions at the Magic Kingdom.
-You may not get them all into your next trip, but think of it this way, you will already have an agenda for future visits! 😉
+You may not get them all on your next trip, but think of it this way: You will already have an agenda for future visits! 😉

 Let’s break it down by parks.